t2v/play2-auth/README.md

     ```

 1. Next create a `Controller` that defines both login and logout actions.
-   This `Controller` is mixes in the `jp.t2v.lab.play20.auth.LoginLogout` trait and
+   This `Controller` mixes in the `jp.t2v.lab.play20.auth.LoginLogout` trait and
    the trait that you created in first step.

     ```scala